francoiskroll/FramebyFrame/README.md

     # install the package FramebyFrame from the present repo
     install_github("francoiskroll/FramebyFrame")

+It may say:

+> These packages have more recent versions available.
+It is recommended to update all of them.
+Which would you like to update?
+[...]

+Answer `1` to update all.

+If it asks:
+> _Do you want to install from sources the packages which need compiltation?_

+Answer _No_.

+Now to load the FramebyFrame package:

     # load FramebyFrame
     library(FramebyFrame)

 And you should be good to go!

-To be clear, you do not need to re-install the package every time you open R. Next time, just load it with:
+To be clear, you do not need to re-install the package every time you open R. Next time, just load it with `library(FramebyFrame)`.

-    library(FramebyFrame)

 But I recommend that you run the installation again once in a while so I can update things.